 Maui is home to heritage sites, beautiful beaches, natural wonders, and historic towns.
 Maui’s rich history provides an amazing backdrop in exploring the island.
-Enjoy your Hawaiian vacation and come visit some of the most popular Maui landmarks with guided tours or on your own.
+Enjoy your Hawaiian vacation and come visit some of the most popular Maui landmarks.

 Maui may be best known for the “Road to Hana,” an incredible road with over 600+ curves and more than 50 one-lane bridges all leading to the historic town of Hana.
 However, Maui also includes must-see parks and local attractions that have been visited by tourists for generations.